-Both shipyards will collaborate on the construction of the yacht with the majority of the steel hull construction taking place at the Brodosplit yard, as well as some of the technical installation.
+The majority of the steel hull build will take place at the Brodosplit yard, as well as some of the technical installation.

-DIV Shipbuilding chairman and chief executive, Tomislav Debeljak, said the project had the “full support” of both the Croatian and Norwegian governments.
+DIV Shipbuilding chairman and chief executive, Tomislav Debeljak, previously said that the project had the “full support” of both the Croatian and Norwegian governments.

 “My company is truly honoured to be involved in the construction of this magnificent private yacht, initiated by Ocean Residences Development,” he said.
-“All employees of DIV Shipbuilding at both our shipyards Brodosplit and Kleven are proud to partner of and work on this generational project.”
+“All employees of DIV Shipbuilding at our shipyard Brodosplit are proud to work on this generational project.”

 Billed as the "world's largest private residence yacht", Njord is named after the god of the seas and winds of Norse mythology.
-This mammoth 281.8 metre vessel contains 118 private residences and a 500 square metre inflatable marina at the stern of the vessel, which features a number of foldout platforms.
+The 293 metre vessel contains 118 private residences and a 500 square metre inflatable marina at the stern of the vessel, which features a number of foldout platforms.

 Njord will feature a total of 12 decks, a beam of 33.5 metres and a massive 81,000GT interior.
 Accommodation on board will be split across 118 residences, which are available to buy, as well as 16 guest and butler suites.
 Available in 20 different configurations, these residences will range from two to six-bedroom apartments spread across 116 to 800 square metres.